kcmerrill/alfred/TFM.md

 There are a few underlying key concepts throughout Alfred that should be pointed out.
 [Taskgroups](#taskgroups), [Components](#components), [Arguments](#arguments).
 We'll go over a few of them here.

+To see a list of tasks, simply invoke `alfred`.
+Any task that is deemed important by the tasks creator(read: any task that has a summary) will be displayed here.

 ## Tasks

 ### Local tasks